ryanfreckleton/thinkgraph/README.markdown

 TODO
 ====
-- Migrate to pure python graphviz
 - Only use one "AND"
 - Unit testing
 - Refactoring/clean up code
 - Handle unicode
+- Use argparse
+- Usage guide